AndreiD/piedpiper-frontend/README.md

 ## License

-:moneybag: PiedPiper Backend is released under the MIT license.
+:moneybag: PiedPiper Frontend is released under the MIT license.